 Expanding the Potential of CAR T Cell Therapy

-The XCART technology platform was designed to utilize an established screening technique to identify peptide ligands that bind specifically to the unique B-cell receptor (BCR) on the surface of an individual patient’s malignant tumor cells.
-The peptide is then inserted into the antigen-binding domain of a CAR, and a subsequent transduction/transfection process is used to engineer the patient’s T cells into a CAR T format which redirects the patient’s T cells to attack the tumor.
-Essentially, as applied to B-cell lymphomas, the XCART screening platform is the inverse of a typical CAR T screening protocol wherein libraries of highly specific antibody domains are screened against a given target.
-In the case of XCART screening, the target is itself an antibody domain, and hence highly specific by its nature.
-The XCART technology creates the possibility of personalized treatment of lymphomas utilizing a CAR with an antigen-binding domain that should only recognize, and only be recognized by, the unique BCR of a particular patient’s B-cell Lymphoma.
-We believe our personalized T cell therapies have the potential to offer cancer patients substantial benefits over the existing standard of care and currently approved CAR T therapies.
+The XCART technology platform was designed to utilize an established screening technique to identify polypeptide domains that selectively bind to the unique B-cell receptor (BCR) on the surface of an individual lymphoma patient’s malignant B-cell clones.
+This BCR-selective targeting domain is engineered into the antigen-binding domain of a chimeric antigen receptor (CAR), creating the possibility of a CAR T treatment that should only recognize a given patient’s malignant B-cell clones.
+We believe our personalized CAR T therapies have the potential to offer cancer patients substantial benefits over the existing standard of care and currently approved CAR T therapies.

 An expected result for XCART is limited off-tumor toxicities, such as B-cell aplasia.
 Xenetic’s clinical development program will seek to confirm the early preclinical results, and to demonstrate a more attractive safety profile than existing therapies.

 Only Targets Malignant B-Cells

 While currently approved therapies are designed to target the CD19 receptor that is common on all B-Cells, XCART is designed to target the tumor-specific antigens that are independent of CD19 or other antigens common to all B-Cells.